hashchange/cloudypass/Readme.md

 The best way to handle this problem is to avoid the situation altogether: Do not edit the database on multiple mobile devices while you are offline.

 (Otherwise, to preserve your edits, you would have to save a renamed copy of the file, rather than overwriting the version in the cloud.
 That course of action contradicts everything you should normally do – [see above](#sync-conflict-on-mobile).
-When you are back home at your computer, you would also have to merge the renamed database into your local database manually.)
+When you are back home at your computer, you would also have to [merge](https://keepass.info/help/v2/sync.html) the renamed database into your local database manually.)

 That may sound complicated, but the good news is that you are unlikely to run into this issue.
 When you are offline for an extended period of time, there probably won't be a reason for you to change entries in Keepass.
+However, if a database is shared between several people and everyone edits it on the go, data loss is much more likely.
+To avoid it, you have to establish a safe workflow among your group, or use a separate database for each member which is read-only for anyone but the owner.

 In any event, you can't mitigate the problem with Cloudypass.
 The issue occurs when you use mobile devices exclusively.
 Cloudypass does not run on them.